acoppes/acoppes/site/_drafts/ecs2.markdown

 We treated overrides as arrays and we considered the level of the upgrade to read from there when overriding.
 In that example, the first level for that upgrade will override the `health` with the number `200` so when the configuration system configures the health, it uses the new value.

-I remember also adding some extra support to declare stuff as percentage or factors, so instead of doing the final number we could do something like this:
+I remember :brain::fire: also adding some extra support to declare stuff as percentage or factors, so instead of doing the final number we could do something like this:

 ```json
 {